LucoLab/splicing_project_moreau/README.md

 ## 1. Create json config for each fastq pair

-Each time, you need to change python3 path accordinly to your path depending of home user.
+Each time, you need to change python3 path accordingly to your home user path.

 ---

-The script need to be changed depending on samples.csv format.
-It should be something like ID_Project,FASQT1_NAME,FASTQ2_NAME.
-Hardcoded paths in the script need to be modified also.
-SAMPLE1 is a keyword.
-Do not change. example1 must be replace by the name of your sample.
+It creates all the json files used by the script.
-You need to set path to output and input directories.
+The json files are used to define path to input,output directories and name of each samples.
-The script also a file called listing.json.per.sample.txt with all links to json configs to process sequencially in the next step.
+The script will create a file called listing.json.per.sample.txt with all links to json configs to process sequencially in the next step.

 ```shell
      /home/jean-philippe.villemin/anaconda3/bin/python3 /home/jean-philippe.villemin/splicing_project_moreau/src/createJsonConfForPsi.py \